SerNet/verinice-rest-service/README.md

 	mvn install

+you can then install the *./verinice-rest/target/verinice-rest-xxx.jar*.

-If want to start SpringBoot you can then run
+If want to start SpringBoot in development you can then run

 	mvn -pl verinice-rest spring-boot:run